ozan-guenes/Quadcopter_gym/README.md

 ## Reward Function Re-Design

 <div style="text-align: justify;">
-To get better results we re-designed the reward function starting from reward functions of proven papers​.
+To get better results we re-designed the reward function starting from reward functions of proven papers ("Learning to Fly in Seconds" by Jonas Eschmann et al.)​.
 Again it proved difficult balancing the hyperparameters to encourage the desired bahavior.​ <br>
 Here we basically penalized distance, orientation misalignment and control effort and promoted ​being close to the target and reaching the target.
 The seven terms to calculate our reward for penalizing and promoting behavior can be seen in the following table.
 </div>
 <br>